 With the owner providing a warm welcome to guests, with plenty of local knowledge guaranteed to inspire, this cosy cottage is ideal for anyone interested in the history of the area.

-The beamed sitting room has a feature fireplace with woodburner, ideal for relaxing after a day’s walk on Dartmoor.
+The beamed sitting room has two sofas, one of which can be made into a sofa bed, along with a feature fireplace with woodburner, ideal for relaxing after a day’s walk on Dartmoor.

 The kitchen/diner is light and bright and opens out onto the large lawned garden.